uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

 record](http://catalog.data.gov/dataset/23c7852d-9e9e-47e5-b215-47028c1f094a) is
 probably meant to represent the same [data as this record](http://catalog.data.gov/dataset/09d11982-4bb5-474e-a690-6874da1f6042).
-We can\'t know for sure, which means we immediately had to decide what to do with potential gaps.
-We forged ahead with the records that were
+We can't know for sure, which means we immediately had to decide what to do with potential gaps.
+We forged ahead with the records that were "live" in Data.gov.
-\"live\" in Data.gov.

 **About Metadata Cleaning**